-We actively look into the reasons for disparities in pay, and how we can close the gap.
-It’s important to remember that the data combines jobs where experience and seniority may be factors in pay levels.
+We actively investigate the reasons for disparities in pay, and how we can close the gap.

 We continue to be mindful of the gender pay gap and actively look at ways to address it through:

-I confirm that the information and the data provided in this report is accurate as of 5 April 2020, which is the ‘snapshot’ date.
+I confirm that the information and the data provided in this report are accurate as of 5 April 2021, which is the ‘snapshot’ date.

 Aspers and The Casino MK cannot and will not be liable or responsible for your use of the SlotGuru App and any results.
 The SlotGuru app provides statistical machine volatility information but not does in any way predict your individual results.
 Please see terms and conditions of use at www.slotguru.net for further details.
 This does not affect your statutory rights.
 Please gamble responsibly.